-Editor’s note: This article has been updated in light of the January 2020 coronavirus outbreak.
+Editor’s note: This article has been updated in light of the 2020 COVID-19 pandemic.

-According to the Centre for Disease Control (CDC), masks of this type are designed to stop the spread of “virus droplets”, globules of bodily fluids “generated when infected persons speak, cough, or sneeze.
+According to the Centre for Disease Control (CDC), face masks are designed to stop the spread of “virus-laden droplets,” which are globules of bodily fluids "generated when infected persons speak, cough, or sneeze."
 These droplets, the CDC warns, "can be deposited onto the mucosal surfaces of the upper respiratory tract of susceptible persons who are near the droplet source."
-Basically, transferring these droplets from one person to another can cause the recipient to become ill.
+Basically, transferring these droplets from one person to another can cause the recipient to become unwell.

-The official line with regards to flu prevention, recommended by Dr Richard Pebody, Head of Flu at Public Health England, is: "As well as getting the flu vaccine, practising good hand hygiene by catching coughs and sneezes in a tissue, throwing it away and washing your hands after can help limit its spread — catch it, bin it, kill it.”
+As for other viruses, including the regular flu that we see each winter, the official line with regards to prevention, recommended by Dr Richard Pebody, Head of Flu at Public Health England, is: "As well as getting the flu vaccine, practising good hand hygiene by catching coughs and sneezes in a tissue, throwing it away and washing your hands after can help limit its spread — catch it, bin it, kill it.”

 When it comes to protecting yourself from flu, three rules have been embraced by the NHS: